tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-t-sql-tuesday-32-a.md

   <img src="http://sqlblog.com/blogs/argenis_fernandez/TSQL2sDay150x150_thumb_2AA4EA0F.jpg" alt="" />
 </p>

 It’s T-SQL Tuesday!
 This month’s topic, A Day in the Life, is hosted by my friend Erin Stellato ([blog][2] | [twitter][3]).
 She wanted each of us to track what we do for a day.
-I can attest that she will ask you, &#8220;What do you _do_?&#8221;, earnestly – she did when I went to the 2011 Columbus, OH SQL Saturday.
+I can attest that she will ask you, “What do you _do_?”, earnestly – she did when I went to the 2011 Columbus, OH SQL Saturday.

 What do I _do_?
 As of May 8, 2012, I’m a Consultant with Brent Ozar PLF.
 Consultant.
 One of _those_ people.
 Yes, I am one!
 I perform health checks on client servers, recommend changes, and do training.
 I also get to blog and present a lot (which I love).
 Thankfully, Erin asked me to capture a fairly typical day.